A Non-Metric Approach to Space, Time and Gravitation: Spherically symmetric vacua

-It is important to realize that the metrics (4.4) are vacuum metrics, since we have neglected matter creation as mentioned in the previous section.
-Thus (4.4) is just an approximate, not realistic toy cosmological model.
-However we may insert ${\bar H}_t={\frac{1}{t}}=H_{0}$ for the value of the Hubble parameter for the present epoch into (4.3) to get a realistic value for the age of the Universe.
-This is possible since in contrast to standard cosmology, one should not expect that inclusion of matter into the toy model must necessarily result in ``braking'' of the expansion.
-In fact one may show that the only possible cosmological models allowed with a perfectly isotropic matter distribution are models where the source is a null fluid.
-That is, according to our theory no cosmological models with an isotropically distributed material source is possible, see appendix C. This indicates that matter density has nothing to do with the time evolution of the cosmic expansion.
+It is important to realize that the metric family (4.4) represents vacuum, since we have neglected matter creation (which would violate equation (3.24)).
+This means that equation (4.4) is just an approximate, not realistic toy cosmological model.
+However, we may insert ${\bar H}_t={\frac{1}{t}}=H_{0}$ for the value of the Hubble parameter for the present epoch into equation (4.3) to get a realistic value for the age of the Universe.
+This is possible, since in contrast to standard cosmology, one should not expect that inclusion of matter into the toy model must necessarily result in any ``braking'' of the expansion.
+In fact, one may show that the only possible cosmological models allowed with a perfectly isotropic matter distribution, are models where the source is a null fluid.
+That is, according to our theory, cosmological models with an isotropically distributed material source is possible only in the limit of an infinitely relativistic material source, see appendix C. This indicates that matter density has nothing to do with the time evolution of the cosmic expansion.
 Thus the age ${\bar H}_t^{-1}$ should be taken as a realistic value and not merely as an upper bound.
-Also one may not neglect time dilation effects in the quantity ${\frac{1}{{\bar N}_tt}}$ when interpreting redshift measurements.
+Besides, another issue is that one may not neglect time dilation effects in the quantity ${\frac{1}{{\bar N}_tt}}$ when interpreting redshift measurements.
 We return to the question of interpretation of spectral shifts in section 4.2.